What is Laminate Veneer?

 Patients need to attend at least 3 sessions for the construction of laminate veneers.
 A control impression is obtained in the first appointment and the evaluation is made.
-The tooth is cut and impression is obtained in the second session.
-Finally, bonding procedure is carried out.
+The tooth is cut and the impression is obtained in the second session.
+Finally, the bonding procedure is carried out.

 Treatment process of porcelain veneer?

 The teeth are cut down in the second session that takes around to 1.5 hours, although it may vary by the number of teeth.
 The tooth is abraded by approximately 0.5 mm under local anesthesia.
 Dental impression is obtained.
 Teeth are manufactured in 1 week, although it may vary depending on the number of teeth.
 Bonding procedure takes approximately 2 hours.
 Porcelain laminates are first placed onto the teeth and the tone, shade and shape are checked before they are bonded.
 The tone can be slightly modified with the adhesive.
 If all details are confirmed, laminates are bonded to the teeth using a special adhesive.